Mariano Arista: Plan of Jalisco

 The federal government had now lost the adherence of most of the nation.
 In the northeast Carbajal was once more undertaking yet another invasion and in Sonora the French adventurer Count Raousset de Boulbon was launching his own invasion.
 In December, the states of Tampico and Vera Cruz containing strategic ports, pronounced for the Plan of Jalisco.

-After government forces were repulsed at Guadalajara on December 15, Arista addressed the chambers once they met for the new year and resigned on January 5 That midnight, Juan Bautista Ceballos was called to the National Palace and let known that the executive now passed on to him.
+After government forces were repulsed at Guadalajara on 15 December, Arista addressed the chambers once they met for the new year and resigned on 5 January.
+That midnight, Juan Bautista Ceballos was called to the National Palace and let known that the executive now passed on to him.
 Former President Arista left the Palace at half past thirty in the morning, leaving his official resignation with the Minister of Relations Arroyo to be handed over to congress.
 He carriage was escorted by fifty dragoons belonging to the fifth brigade, and he headed towards the Hacienda of Nanacampilpa, one of his properties.
-He remarked that “This office [of the presidency] and its responsibilities are but a grave burden and a useless title, if they are not accompanies by the power and respect due to them.”
+He remarked that "This office [of the presidency] and its responsibilities are but a grave burden and a useless title, if they are not accompanies by the power and respect due to them."

 Later life

 When Santa Anna came back to power, Arista was expelled from the country.
 In poor health, he visited many cities in Europe before finally settling in Seville where his condition only became worse.
 He wished to return to Mexico, and finally got on board a ship to Lisbon, but as his health deteriorated he sought to go to Paris for medical help.
-He died on board the steamer Tagus on August 7, 1855, at half past ten in the evening.
+He died on board the steamer Tagus on 7 August 1855, at half past ten in the evening.

 He was buried in the cemetery of San Juan in Lisbon, and his burial was accompanied by members of the Lisbon diplomatic corp including those of England, the United States, and Mexico.
-When the liberal President Ignacio Comonfort came to power, gave honors to Arista, and decreed that his ashes be brought to Mexico to be buried with other presidents.
+When the liberal President Ignacio Comonfort came to power, he gave honors to Arista, and decreed that his ashes be brought to Mexico to be buried with other presidents.